fi-muni/PA165/tasks/seminar-git-mvn.md

 **Task 04 (Git/Maven)**
 Switch to **seminar-git-mvn** branch and change junit version to 4.12 and uncomment `CarShopStorageServiceTest::testPriceCantBeNegative` for
 JUnit 4.12 (comment out 4.11 part).
-Verify that test is compilable (that it uses new JUnit version).
+Verify that test is compilable (just compilable, it is expected to fail, that's OK, you will correct it in the next task).
 Commit and push your changes.

 **Task 05 (Git)**